 - Stewed Hong Kong “Ee Fu” Noodles with Minced Prawns and Diced Vegetables (RM 28)

 - Wok-Fried Red and White Rice with Seafood and Sakura Prawns (RM 28)

 View Shangri-La Kuala Lumpur’s full pick-up and delivery menus here.
 (Also available at the end of this post.)

 The special service is open daily from 8 am to 9 pm.
 Please call +603 2074 3900 / +6019 390 2257 to place your order or access through Shangri-La Specials Mobile App.
-For deliveries, a minimal fee of RM8 will be charged for locations within the 3km radius of the hotel.
-For locations within a 3-5km radius, RM18 will be charged.
-A minimum order of RM50 is required with 60-minutes notice for deliveries.
+See the flyer below for delivery fees.
 Alternatively, self-pickup is also available at the Concierge Counter, Lobby.

 Food Safety Coronavirus

 To sum up, ensuring food delivery safety (both for myself and for the workers who bring it to me) during the coronavirus pandemic is not as scary as I first thought it would be.
 Equipped with accurate information from reliable sources, there are things I can do to stay safe and keep those in the delivery service safe.
 With professional kitchens, such as the Shangri-La Kuala Lumpur, already having strict food hygiene practices in place, I feel comfortable ordering meals knowing the risk of transmission is relatively low.

 For additional reading, The Guardian published a well-written article on both the safety and ethics of food delivery in light of the coronavirus pandemic here, Wired offers a good perspective too here.
 And, while you’re at it, make cleaning easier by following these ways to declutter your home.